Leadership Roles

 ISIE Office

-The office is responsible for facilitating communications with Committees and Council members, disseminating information and announcements to the membership and assisting Society members as needed.
-The ISIE office handles the financial details of the Society and works closely with the Executive Director, the Council and Finance Committee on budgets, fundraising and reporting.
-The ISIE office also works closely with the Journal of Industrial Ecology’s publisher on maintaining membership records and meeting the needs of the Society’s members.
+The office is managed by the Administrative and Outreach Manager who is responsible for facilitating communications with Committees and Board members, disseminating information and announcements to the membership and assisting Society members as needed.
+The ISIE office coordinates with the Treasurer and Executive Director on the financial details of the Society and on budgets, fundraising and reporting.

 Treasurer